About Kate

 “How Mya Saved Jacob,” Spirit Magazine

-Custom Publishing Council Pearl Award
+Custom Publishing Council Pearl Award, Silver Medal, Best Feature Article, 2010

-City Regional Magazine Association
+City Regional Magazine Association, Gold Medal, 2006

-2006, Gold Medal, “52 Things Every Las Vegan Must Do”
+“52 Things Every Las Vegan Must Do,” Las Vegas Life Magazine